canonical/vanilla-framework/templates/docs/patterns/chip.md

 ### Chip with dismiss

 Chips have the option to be dismissed.
-Include the `p-chip__dismiss` class wrapping a close icon.
+Include the `p-chip__dismiss` button wrapping a close icon.

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/with-dismiss" class="js-example">
 View example of the dismiss chip pattern